Best Hiking Jackets for Women (Rain Jackets to Insulated)

 Once the rain lets up, just fold down the jacket into its own pocket to easily store away.

-I will admit Black Diamond sizing can be off from one piece of clothing to the next, but I normally wear a size Large in all jackets and the size Large was perfect for me in the Stormline Stretch jacket as well.
+I will admit Black Diamond sizing can be off from one piece of clothing to the next, but I normally wear a size Large in all jackets and the size Large was perfect for me.

 Synthetic Insulated Hiking Jackets